jtraulle/dolibarrMediaWikiMigration/README.md

 This extension keep the interlangage links from English pages in sync with the translated pages.
 When interlangage links are changed on English pages, updated links are reflected on the translated pages.
+Edit are conducted by a bot user named PolyglotBot and marked as minor.

 #### How does it work ?